Naakta/checklists/README.md

 -Edit from detail disclosure
 -Check mark on tap
 -Delete on swipe
+-Data Persistence with documents folder

 **Next Step**
--Data Persistence with documents folder
+-Add lists of items (ex.
+Birthdays, Groceries, To Do)